- International Office

 General Information for International Students

 Before you can take up any studies in Germany, you may need an appropriate visa, i.e. a resident permit visa for study purposes.
-Please check before your arrival from the official websites of the German embassy or a German consulate in your home country if any visa is needed.
+Please check before your arrival on the official websites of the German embassy or a German consulate in your home country if any visa is needed.
 Or check the homepage of the Federal Foreign Office.

 There are two types of health insurance in Germany: private and statutory.